Neil Harris (footballer, born 1977): Gillingham

-On 31 January 2022, Harris was appointed as manager of League One side Gillingham, signing a two and half year deal with the Kent side.
+On 31 January 2022, Harris was appointed as manager of League One side Gillingham, signing a two-and-a-half-year deal with the Kent side.
 His first season ended in relegation to League Two.
 After receiving a red card in the penultimate game of the 2021–22 season against Portsmouth, Harris was given a touchline ban that would see him miss the first match of the club's first League Two season in ten years as well as receiving a £1,000 fine.

-In the 2022–23 season Harris steered Gillingham to the fourth round of the EFL Cup for the only the third time in the club's history.
-The Gills defeated Premier League side Brentford on penalties in the third round, before succumbing to fellow top tier side Wolverhampton Wanderers 2–0 in the following round.
+In the 2022–23 season Harris steered Gillingham to the fourth round of the EFL Cup for only the third time in the club's history.
+The Gills defeated Premier League side Brentford on penalties in the third round, before succumbing to another top tier side in Wolverhampton Wanderers 2–0 in the following round.
+He was dismissed from the role in October 2023.

+Cambridge United

+On 6 December 2023, Harris was appointed head coach of League One club Cambridge United on an 18-month contract.

+Millwall (second spell)

+On 21 February 2024, Harris returned to Millwall as head coach on an 18-month contract.
+The Lions were then 21st in the Championship, one point above the relegation zone.
+Under Harris' stewardship, the club recorded 26 points from 13 games to finish 13th in the table, concluding the season with a 1-0 away victory at Swansea City, which formed part of a five-game winning streak.
+On 10 December 2024, with Millwall 11th in the Championship, Harris said he would be leaving the club following the side's match at Middlesbrough on 14 December 2024.

+Cambridge United (second spell)

+On 19 February 2025, Harris returned to League One bottom side Cambridge United as head coach.